PuruVJ/puruvjdev3/src/blog/macos-react-to-svelte.md

 I added in transitions in many other places which I couldn't add before with Framer Motion.
 Not because they weren't possible, but because the syntax felt unnatural there, but here in Svelte, it just fits right in!

+# Final Words

 Really, moving to Svelte made me realize how extremely powerful it is.
 A lot of React developers treat Svelte as a toy(I was one of them), but really, it isn't a toy.
 In fact I'd say it's more powerful than React.
-Yes, less control over everything than React, but for 95% of developers, it is a better choice than React anyway.
+Yes, less control over everything than React, but it is a better choice for 95% of developers than React anyway.

-# Final Words

 Hope you liked this half-historical half-technical article, and it gave you some enthusiasm to try Svelte, if you haven't already.

+Peace out ✌️